Lecturer: Foundations of Generative AI for Business Leadership

 SDSU is a diverse community of individuals who represent many perspectives, beliefs and identities, committed to fostering an inclusive, respectful, and intellectually vibrant environment.
 We cultivate a culture of open dialogue, mutual respect, and belonging to support educational excellence and student success.
 Through academic programs, student organizations and activities, faculty initiatives, and community partnerships, we encourage meaningful engagement with diverse perspectives.
 As a higher education institution, we are dedicated to advancing knowledge and empowering individuals to reach their full potential by prioritizing inclusive curriculum development, faculty and staff training, student mentorship, and comprehensive support programs.
 At SDSU, excellence is built on merit, talent, diversity, accessibility, and equal opportunity for all.

-Faculty are responsible for facilitating student learning by teaching educational courses and programs in accordance with DeVry University requirements.
+Faculty are responsible for facilitating student learning by teaching courses and programs in accordance with DeVry University requirements.

 Faculty develop course syllabi and lesson plans and apply teaching techniques to best achieve course and programmatic objectives.